 We are a leading, global provider in the Business Process Management ("BPM") industry.
-Our digital foundation has been shaped to deliver fully outsourced solutions for current and evolving customer needs.
-Specifically, our fully operational seven-layer technology stack enables easier integration to build digital bridges over broken processes.
-We derive all our revenue from BPM, including approximately \$97 million (8.3% of total revenues) in 2021 from the sale of licenses by our digital assets group ("DAG").
+Our digital foundation has been shaped to deliver outsourced solutions for current and evolving customer needs.
+Specifically, our seven-layer technology stack enables easier integration to build digital bridges over broken processes.
+We derive all our revenue from BPM, including approximately \$90 million (8.4% of total revenues) in 2022 by our digital assets group ("DAG").

-We host our digital foundation across a hybrid environment, both on-premise and/or hosted on the cloud and our customers are able to choose one based on their needs and preferences.
+We host our digital foundation across a hybrid environment, both on-premise and/or on the cloud and our customers are able to choose based on their needs.
 Our customers also take advantage of hybrid deployments leveraging either our or their own environment.
-We sell to our customers recurring licenses and maintenance charges, along with professional service fees for configuration and system integration services.
-We offer multiple options in relation to licensing.
-Similar to our BPM model, customers can purchase a license for a number of transactions, however they usually acquire multi-year term licenses with flexible recurring options.
-As part of our DAG offering, we also offer per user per month subscriptions.
-We plan for an ever growing portion of our digital foundation to be made available along these pricing and licensing models to our existing and potential customers and to that effect we expanded our plans in late 2020 to include small and medium businesses as well.
-Our solutions are evolving to contain more self-service features, are easy to deploy, and integrate with existing solutions.
+We sell recurring licenses and maintenance to our customers, along with professional services for configuration and system integration services.
+We offer multiple options in relation to licensing: customers can purchase a license for a number of transactions, however they usually acquire multi-year term licenses with flexible recurring options, and as part of our DAG offerings, we also offer per user per month subscriptions.
+We plan for a growing portion of our digital foundation to be made available along these pricing and licensing models.
+Our solutions are evolving to contain more self-service features, are easy to deploy, and integrate with existing solutions, including for small and medium sized businesses.

 Our BPM solutions have expanded to include a suite of Work from Anywhere ("WFA") applications to support a remote workforce with enterprise software for connectivity and productivity.
-Our current BPM solutions including our digital assets are grouped as follows:
+Our current BPM solutions are grouped as follows:

-- Liquidity Solutions including Procure-to-Pay, Order-to-Cash and Expense Management

-- Payment Technologies and Services

-- Human Capital Management

-- Healthcare Payers and Revenue Cycle Management (RCM)
+- Liquidity Solutions, including Procure-to-Pay, Order-to-Cash and Expense Management - Payment Technologies and Services - Human Capital Management - Healthcare Payers and Revenue Cycle Management (RCM)

-- WFA solutions

-- Information Management and Communications
+- WFA solutions - Information Management and Communications